 THE LAST TIME WE WERE THERE: The Kings last skated at Nationwide Arena on February 5, 2013, claiming a 4-2 win with a three-goal second period outburst.
 Four different players scored, nine players recorded at least one point.
 Jonathan Quick made 18 saves for the win.

 Slava Voynov tallied the game-winner for the Kings that night, sending home a juicer from the point past Columbus’ goaltender Steve Mason for his second goal of the season, in the Kings eighth game of the season.

 Voynov has three goals in 50 games this year.
 Can he deliver from the point at Nationwide Arena again tonight?

-"It's one of those things that it doesn't really matter what they're going to bring," Kings forward Anze Kopitar told LA Kings Insider regarding the Blue Jackets.
+LOOK IN THE MIRROR: "It's one of those things that it doesn't really matter what they're going to bring," Anze Kopitar told LAKingsInsider.com regarding the matchup with Columbus Monday evening in Boston.
+The Kings can’t worry about the opposition, but only themselves.
+They’re beginning to ride a slippery slope, winning just four games in their previous 13 contests, going 4-7-2 in that span.
 "What matters is what we're going to bring and we're going to have to be sharp for sure.
-They have a good team.
-They have lots of skill and they have obviously a good goalie.
-So we're going to have to be sharp and on our game."
+They have a good team.”